saoded/cnn_proj/README.md

 A DB of over 10 thousand songs. divided to 90% training set and 10% testing set. test set is expanded with songs by artists that aren't in the training set
 - Number of genres, M=5
-- Number of Artists, N=15 (3 per genre to avoid bias) -- It was difficult to find a DB with genre tags per song, we setteled for genre tag per artist (may have influenced the netwiork)
+- Number of Artists, N=15 (3 per genre to avoid bias) -- It was difficult to find a DB with genre tags per song, we setteled for genre tag per artist (influences the netwiork)
 - Songs per artist, K (avoid bias toward artist)

 ### The Input